allabux21/gwright99.github.io/flask-blueprint/08-database-connection-pattern.md

 I don't know who the authors or commenting practitioners are.
 I don't know what solutions they built.
 I don't know how those who chose to use an ORM architected their integration.
 I don't know what solutions those who chose not to use an ORM used to avoid having to write bespoke SQL for every transaction.
 I don't know if it's realistic to expect to the availability of a complete, up-to-date Logical Data Model if one is brought in as a developer on a large legacy codebase.
 I don't know who or what to trust, and this makes it exceedingly hard to make an informed decision regarding my own project.

-I CAN comment on my own experience trying to get an ORM (`flask-sqlalchemy` and the `SQLAlchemy`) integrated my own small project, and the thoughts I had while observing myself trying to get the initial solution working as well as wondering "How would I get this to scale if this was more than a one-man operation?".
+I CAN comment on my own experience trying to get an ORM (`flask-sqlalchemy` and the `SQLAlchemy`) integrated my own small project, and the thoughts I had while I was struggling and cursing to get things working.
+This is my story.

-With my digressing out of the way, onto the main points.

-### Choosing Your Database Integration Model
-I'll just come out and say it: I really don't like using an ORM.

-#### How about you stop digressing and get to the point?
-Ok ok, my beef with ORMs is centred around the following 4 points:
-1. Registering the ORM when using the Flask Application Factory (tight coupling)
-2. Intermingling SQL abstractions with object relationships
-3. Obfuscation of underlying database interactions
-4. Learning the ORM rather than learning SQL

-##### Beef #1: Registering the ORM with the Flask Application Factory Model
-This is the most minor of the beefs, but important to call out due to its impact on application architecture.

-Consider the following application:
+### DB Connection Pattern #1: flask-sqlalchemy instantiated directly within __init__.py
+I am a big fan of Todd Birchard's Flask article series on www.hackersandslackers.com.
+My first DB connection pattern attempt followed the example in his [Connect Flask to a Database with Flask-SQLAlchemy](https://hackersandslackers.com/flask-sqlalchemy-database-models/) article.

+I've omitted a few lines for brevity, but it is basically:
 ```python
 # __init__.py